mwarnes/MLEAProxy/README.md

 #### Load balancing LDAP Proxy server (1)

-MLEAProxy can also be configured as a load balancing proxy to handle a number of different scenerios including failover.
+MLEAProxy can also be configured as a load balancing proxy to handle a number of different scenarios including failover.

-For this configuration MLEAProxy will balance between 3 back-end LDAP servers using a simple roundrobin algorithm
+For this configuration, MLEAProxy will balance between 3 back-end LDAP servers using a simple round robin algorithm.

 <img src="./loadbalance1.png">